cmu-sei/causal-lair/doc/air-book/src/07-running/step3-estimation.md

 The point of training a battery of learners rather than a single model is that **the spread itself is informative**.
 When ATE estimates agree across model families, that's evidence the causal signal is robust to model choice.
 When they disagree, it tells you the signal is sensitive to which model family is used, and you should be cautious about deploying any single one of them in isolation.

-> [!note] This option will be somewhat slower than the others because of the SuperLearner ensemble.
+> **Note:** This option will be somewhat slower than the others because of the SuperLearner ensemble.

 ### No: Just show me the effect